August 9, 2019

 Phase 3 Retail Round 1 and Social Equity Program Workshop Presented August 6, 2019

 Over 800 people attended the Phase 3 Retail Round 1 and Social Equity Program Workshop on August 6, 2019 at Los Angeles Trade Technical College.
-DCR’s new Social Equity Program Manager, Dr. Imani Brown, and other DCR staff joined Executive Director Cat Packer as she reviewed the upcoming licensing requirements.
+DCR’s new Social Equity Program Director, Dr. Imani Brown, and other DCR staff joined Executive Director Cat Packer as she reviewed the upcoming licensing requirements.
 You can access the video and slide presentation here.

 24th Annual Central Avenue Jazz Festival

 DCR staff members participated in the 24th Annual Central Avenue Jazz Festival presented by Councilmember Curren Price on July 27 and 28 where they spoke with attendees about the Department, its mission, responsible cannabis use, and commercial cannabis activity in the City of Los Angeles.
 Held in the City’s historic jazz music core in Council District 9, attendees were treated to two days of music, food, entertainment, and informational booths hosted by City Departments like DCR and local non-profit organizations.

 2019 Congress of Neighborhoods To Be Held September 28, 2019